dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

 * Before talk to others, remember the following checklist:
   * Is this work a simple piling of two or more ideas?
   * Is this topic already studied by others?
 Can you articulate your innovation?
+  * Have you  give thorough consideration and dig deep into the problem?

 ### 2. Discuss with Professor